Lomatia is a family of small shrubs that bloom magnificently. Care is often very easy, and each species of Lomatia has its perks.

-Lomatia tinctoria is a shrub that is easy to care for when outdoors, but soil quality and emplacement are important considerations.
+Lomatia is a shrub that is easy to care for, once it is well established.
+Soil quality and location are important considerations.

-- Lomatia tinctoria loves acidic soil and even sandy soil.
+- Lomatia shrubs all love acidic soil and even sandy soil.

-Lomatia tinctoria is particularly well suited to growing in pots.
+These shrubs are particularly well suited to growing in containers.

-Remove dead wood regularly and clear the inside branches to let light penetrate to the center.
+Remove dead wood regularly and thin out branches to let light penetrate to the center.

-- This will result in your Lomatia tinctoria keeping a nice, tight shape.
+- This will result in your Lomatia keeping a nice, tight shape.

 Check our video with expert guidance (activate translation subtitles):

-If the leaves start turning black, it’s often linked to excess watering: reduce watering frequency and check that the soil drains well enough.
+- If the leaves start turning black, it’s often linked to excess watering.
+Reduce watering and check that the soil drains well enough.